 To answer "a," the SAI or legislature must report publicly on what steps the executive has taken to address all audit findings.
 A "b" response applies if the SAI or legislature reports publicly on what steps the executive has taken to address most, but not all, audit findings.
-A "c" response applies if the SAI or legislature reports publicly on what steps the executive has taken to address most, but not all, audit findings.
 A "c" response applies if the SAI or legislature reports publicly on what steps the executive has taken to address only some audit findings.
-As long as the SAI or legislature reports publicly on the steps the executive has taken to address only some audit findings.
-As long as the SAI or legislature reports publicly on the steps the executive has taken, answer "a,""b," or "c" may be selected, even if the Audit Report is not made publicly available.
+A "c" response applies if reports publicly on the steps the executive has taken to address only some audit findings.
+As long as the SAI or legislature reports publicly on the steps the executive has taken, answer "a," "b," or "c" may be selected, even if the Audit Report is not made publicly available.
 A "d" response applies if neither the SAI nor the legislature reports on the executive's steps to address audit findings.